 „I am very lucky to have discovered these people.
 Even at my age, they moved this book even further.
 Although I am not technically and computer savvy, my grandchildren helped me with the installation.
 Now I know exactly how to treat bees at different stages of their lives.
 And yet it's so simple, just see the graphs in the application and I know exactly what my bees like."

 My name is Peter Kočalka and I am a professional beekeeper.
 However, I am not just an ordinary commercial beekeeper, I am interested in organic beekeeping and I always need to understand their behavior.
 Not only do thousands of people already support my approach, but I have developed procedures for bee care and monitoring, which not only helps beekeepers, but also serves to collect scientific data.

 Our normal price for hive scale starts at 129€ and beekeepers told us why we have such a low price.
 The standard price of some manufacturers is 280€.
-Although the functionality of their weights is often smaller and they don’t have any experience with bees and what the beekeeper needs.
+Although the functionality of their weights is smaller and they have no experience with bees and what the beekeeper needs.
 Now you can pay a small part of this amount and get a free online application for your mobile phone.
 I believe that bee care should be simple and affordable.
 Through our monitoring, I want to make this possible for all beekeepers around the world.
 Imagine you have bees you don't have to worry about.
-They make you happy and you care only about what they need.
+They make you happy and you only care about what you need.
 It's almost like they're communicating with you.
 Just imagine.
 Finally, you have the whole thing under control and if something goes wrong, you can find out why.
 No more sadness, no more swarming bees, no more frustrations and embarrassing situations.

 Internal temperature, External temperature